- College Leadership

 - AP 16-60c Protocol for Posting and Bulletin Boards on Campus

 - AP 19-30a Tobacco and Smoke Free Campus

 Media and Press

 Thank you for your interest in Arapahoe Community College.
 Our Marketing department can help you with all of your needs for media relations, public information, and general ACC information.
-Please don’t hesitate to reach out to us to schedule interviews, learn more about our college news and events, or to inquire about photos or video.
+Please don’t hesitate to reach out to us to schedule interviews, learn more about our college news and events, or inquire about photos or videos.
 Check out what’s happening at ACC now.

 Learn more about the history of ACC and dig deeper with expert research assistance in the ACC Archives.

 CORA - Colorado Open Records Act

 How to submit a records request:

 There is no special form to fill out for a CORA request.
 If you want to gain access to information and evoke the CORA law, then you must make a written request to the Custodian of Records.
 The Custodian of Records at Arapahoe Community College is the Vice President of Finance and Administrative Services, Dr. Belinda Aaron.